Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/10/free-covid-tests-for-the-eth-community.md

 Everything you needed to know about ETH’s internal testing programme, CoVMass .

 Here you can register for the PCR saliva test .

+Students can use this form (PDF, 2.1 MB) to claim back any external test costs incurred.
+The confirmation of their lecturer is required.

 Articles published on Intern aktuell are open for comment.
 The comments are reviewed and published by the editorial team before publication, provided they comply with the comment policy .